Salva05/openai-api/README.md

 - **config/**
   - `settings.py` - Handles application settings and loads environment variables.
 - **persistence/**
-  - `chat_repository.py` - Provides database operations to persist chat history.
+  - `chat_repository.py` - Provides database operations to persist chat history. (you may want to utilize your own perstistance layer)
 - `main.py` - Command-line interface to interact with the chatbot.
 - **api/**
   - `app.py` - REST API to interact with the chatbot using FastAPI.